passcod/blook/src/technical/starting-electronics/index.md

 massively increasing the cooling surface, and you might get temperature gradients across the board which can be iffy for mechanical reasons.

+You're not heating anything to red-hot or white-hot temperatures, which is great for safety, but also means that you'll have zero indication that something is hot.
+Heated tables typically have a temperature display when the heat is off, and may even have it in a "sleep mode."
+However, if you disconnect power, that will go away.
+So always keep your table plugged in until it's reached lower temperatures (40°C or less).
+Similarly, keep a hot PCB _on_ the table while it's cooling: you don't want to take it off the table and then grab it with your bare fingers when it's still 150°C!

+If you absolutely have to grab a warm (<100°C) PCB, hold it by the sides (unless you have plated sides).
+This will limit your contact area and you'll only be grabbing the laminate insulating material, not the thermally conductive copper.

 ## Iron

 Even if you use a heated table for 90% of your soldering like I do, you'll still want a soldering